schlotg/aws-node-install-script/README.md

 # aws-node-install-script
 This is a script I use to get Node up and running on AWS Linux instances.
 To use this script create an Amazon Linux instance in your AWS console and then ssh into it.
-To launch the script type: 'curl https://github.com/schlotg/aws-node-install-script/blob/master/install | bash
+To launch the script type: 'curl -L https://github.com/schlotg/aws-node-install-script/blob/master/install | bash

 ## n
 This installer installs Node via 'n' which makes it really easy to change node versions.
 For a complete reference on 'n' and it's commands go to: https://github.com/tj/n